techidaily/site-howto/source/_posts/restore-missing-app-icon-on-oppo-a1x-5g-step-by-step-solutions-drfone-by-drfone-fix-android-problems-fix-android-problems.md

 <span class="atpl-alsoreadstyle">Also read:</span>
 <div><ul>
-<li><a href="https://youtube-blog.techidaily.com/ow-to-convert-youtube-videos-seamlessly-into-avi-for-2024/"><u>[New] How to Convert YouTube Videos Seamlessly Into AVI for 2024</u></a></li>
+<li><a href="https://article-files.techidaily.com/new-how-to-prioritize-close-up-views-for-effective-collaboration-for-2024/"><u>[New] How to Prioritize Close-Up Views for Effective Collaboration for 2024</u></a></li>
-<li><a href="https://facebook-video-content.techidaily.com/updated-2024-approved-superior-convert-mp4-to-facebook-platforms/"><u>[Updated] 2024 Approved Superior Convert MP4 to Facebook Platforms</u></a></li>
-<li><a href="https://extra-approaches.techidaily.com/updated-mastering-the-art-of-image-editing-in-depth-analysis-of-adobe-ps-background-removal-tool/"><u>[Updated] Mastering the Art of Image Editing In-Depth Analysis of Adobe PS Background Removal Tool</u></a></li>
+<li><a href="https://youtube-stream.techidaily.com/new-maximize-monetization-the-step-by-step-for-youtube-profiles/"><u>[New] Maximize Monetization The Step-by-Step for YouTube Profiles</u></a></li>
+<li><a href="https://vp-tips.techidaily.com/new-rank-the-top-free-tools-convert-srt-files-efficiently-for-2024/"><u>[New] Rank the Top Free Tools Convert Srt Files Efficiently for 2024</u></a></li>
+<li><a href="https://youtube-docs.techidaily.com/ed-in-2024-the-future-of-tv-watching-a-closer-look-at-youtube-tv/"><u>[Updated] In 2024, The Future of TV Watching A Closer Look at YouTube TV</u></a></li>
-<li><a href="https://android-location-track.techidaily.com/3-solutions-to-find-your-itel-s23plus-current-location-of-a-mobile-number-drfone-by-drfone-virtual-android/"><u>3 Solutions to Find Your Itel S23+ Current Location of a Mobile Number | Dr.fone</u></a></li>
+<li><a href="https://howto.techidaily.com/4-solutions-to-fix-unfortunately-your-app-has-stopped-error-on-honor-magic-5-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>4 Solutions to Fix Unfortunately Your App Has Stopped Error on Honor Magic 5 | Dr.fone</u></a></li>
-<li><a href="https://howto.techidaily.com/android-screen-stuck-general-samsung-galaxy-a14-4g-partly-screen-unresponsive-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Android Screen Stuck General Samsung Galaxy A14 4G Partly Screen Unresponsive | Dr.fone</u></a></li>
-<li><a href="https://fox-helps.techidaily.com/cut-the-clutter-advanced-techniques-for-windows-11-videos-for-2024/"><u>Cut the Clutter Advanced Techniques for Windows 11 Videos for 2024</u></a></li>
-<li><a href="https://tech-renaissance.techidaily.com/discover-how-to-identify-if-someones-using-an-airtag-for-surveillance-expert-tips/"><u>Discover How to Identify If Someone's Using an AirTag for Surveillance – Expert Tips</u></a></li>
-<li><a href="https://tech-savvy.techidaily.com/dissecting-linguistics-tech-nlp-vs-ml/"><u>Dissecting Linguistics Tech: NLP vs ML</u></a></li>
+<li><a href="https://howto.techidaily.com/7-fixes-for-unfortunately-phone-has-stopped-on-honor-x9b-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>7 Fixes for Unfortunately, Phone Has Stopped on Honor X9b | Dr.fone</u></a></li>
+<li><a href="https://howto.techidaily.com/7-solutions-to-fix-chrome-crashes-or-wont-open-on-huawei-nova-y91-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>7 Solutions to Fix Chrome Crashes or Wont Open on Huawei Nova Y91 | Dr.fone</u></a></li>
+<li><a href="https://howto.techidaily.com/8-quick-fixes-unfortunately-snapchat-has-stopped-on-vivo-v27-pro-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>8 Quick Fixes Unfortunately, Snapchat has Stopped on Vivo V27 Pro | Dr.fone</u></a></li>
+<li><a href="https://howto.techidaily.com/8-workable-fixes-to-the-sim-not-provisioned-mm2-error-on-oneplus-open-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>8 Workable Fixes to the SIM not provisioned MM#2 Error on OnePlus Open | Dr.fone</u></a></li>
+<li><a href="https://howto.techidaily.com/8-workable-fixes-to-the-sim-not-provisioned-mm2-error-on-realme-c33-2023-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>8 Workable Fixes to the SIM not provisioned MM#2 Error on Realme C33 2023 | Dr.fone</u></a></li>
+<li><a href="https://win-dash.techidaily.com/how-to-quickly-update-your-asus-vg248qe-graphics-card-on-windows/"><u>How to Quickly Update Your Asus VG248QE Graphics Card on Windows</u></a></li>
-<li><a href="https://howto.techidaily.com/fix-the-error-of-unfortunately-the-processcomandroidphone-has-stopped-on-xiaomi-redmi-note-12-pro-5g-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Fix the Error of Unfortunately the Process.com.android.phone Has Stopped on Xiaomi Redmi Note 12 Pro 5G | Dr.fone</u></a></li>
+<li><a href="https://iphone-unlock.techidaily.com/in-2024-how-to-change-country-on-app-store-for-apple-iphone-12-pro-max-with-7-methods-drfone-by-drfone-ios/"><u>In 2024, How To Change Country on App Store for Apple iPhone 12 Pro Max With 7 Methods | Dr.fone</u></a></li>
-<li><a href="https://android-pokemon-go.techidaily.com/innovation-beneath-waves-microsofts-underwater-data-hub-sets-new-standards-in-server-reliability-compared-to-land-counterparts/"><u>Innovation Beneath Waves: Microsoft's Underwater Data Hub Sets New Standards in Server Reliability Compared to Land Counterparts</u></a></li>
-<li><a href="https://some-knowledge.techidaily.com/top-12-comprehensive-substitutes-for-handbrake/"><u>Top 12 Comprehensive Substitutes for HandBrake</u></a></li>
+<li><a href="https://easy-unlock-android.techidaily.com/in-2024-the-top-5-android-apps-that-use-fingerprint-sensor-to-lock-your-apps-on-oneplus-12-by-drfone-android/"><u>In 2024, The Top 5 Android Apps That Use Fingerprint Sensor to Lock Your Apps On OnePlus 12</u></a></li>
+<li><a href="https://discover-brilliant.techidaily.com/os-top-software-de-voz-gratuito-e-pago-em-2024-selecao-completa/"><u>Os Top Software De Voz Gratuito E Pago Em 2024: Seleção Completa</u></a></li>
-<li><a href="https://howto.techidaily.com/what-to-do-if-google-play-services-keeps-stopping-on-vivo-y17s-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>What to Do if Google Play Services Keeps Stopping on Vivo Y17s | Dr.fone</u></a></li>
+<li><a href="https://howto.techidaily.com/want-to-uninstall-google-play-service-from-xiaomi-redmi-note-12-pro-5g-here-is-how-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Want to Uninstall Google Play Service from Xiaomi Redmi Note 12 Pro 5G?
+Here is How | Dr.fone</u></a></li>
+<li><a href="https://tech-recovery.techidaily.com/web-superstars-exploring-the-top-1-must-visit-sites-across-the-internet/"><u>Web Superstars: Exploring the Top 1# Must-Visit Sites Across the Internet</u></a></li>
-<li><a href="https://howto.techidaily.com/why-is-my-oneplus-11-5g-offline-troubleshooting-guide-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Why Is My OnePlus 11 5G Offline?
+<li><a href="https://howto.techidaily.com/why-is-my-motorola-edge-40-pro-offline-troubleshooting-guide-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Why Is My Motorola Edge 40 Pro Offline?
 Troubleshooting Guide | Dr.fone</u></a></li>
-<li><a href="https://howto.techidaily.com/why-is-my-samsung-galaxy-a15-5g-offline-troubleshooting-guide-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Why Is My Samsung Galaxy A15 5G Offline?
+<li><a href="https://howto.techidaily.com/why-is-my-samsung-galaxy-s23-tactical-edition-offline-troubleshooting-guide-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Why Is My Samsung Galaxy S23 Tactical Edition Offline?
 Troubleshooting Guide | Dr.fone</u></a></li>
+<li><a href="https://win-marvelous.techidaily.com/1728463004083-windows-11/"><u>Windows 11 手冊：如何設定資料夾自動同步功能</u></a></li>
 </ul></div>